keijiro/MidiAnimImporter/README.md

 Copy-and-paste by hand?
 No way!
 -------------------------------

-Yes.
+I think so too.
 This workflow should be improved in the future versions.
 If you have a good idea for improving it, [toss it to me].

 [toss it to me]: https://github.com/keijiro/MidiAnimImporter/issues